When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Research Protocol

 \subsection{Search Strategy}

 Initially, we find a set of search terms to retrieve the most relevant QFL papers from well-established academic databases, including IEEE Xplore (IX), arXiv (AR), and Google Scholar (GS), as they comprehensively cover research fields pertinent to QC, FL, and QFL.
 Table \ref{tab:paper_filtering} presents the query terms and the number of papers retrieved from each database.
 To ensure extensive coverage, we designed queries with varying levels of granularity while consistently including terms like \textit{quantum}, \textit{federated learning}, and \textit{privacy}.
 Specific quantum terms such as \textit{"QAOA"} and \textit{"NISQ"} were also included.
-The search was restricted to papers published within the past 9 years (2016 to 2025) to focus on recent and relevant advancements.
+The search is restricted to papers published within the past 9 years (2016 to 2025).